 My heart and my Head are full of love for plants,

 for these teachers and for this wonderful journey.
 Aho!

-Read about our all-star faculty, which includes Master’s degree herbalists, botany and anthropology professors, a Chinese tea master, an Ayurvedic physician, a native American medicine woman, mushroom and herbal propagation experts, among others.
+Read about our all-star faculty, which includes Master’s degree herbalists, botany professor, Ayurvedic practitioner, native American medicine woman, mushroom and herbal propagation experts, among others.

 Although, we all came in with varying degrees of knowledge (understanding) of the topics,

 there was no shortage of help with those that may have needed assistance.